• Home

 Depression symptoms can vary from mild to severe and can include:

-Symptoms must last at least two weeks for a diagnosis of depression.
+Symptoms must be present for at least two weeks for a diagnosis of depression.

 Also, medical conditions (e.g., thyroid problems, a brain tumor or vitamin deficiency) can mimic symptoms of depression so it is important to rule out general medical causes.